fossas/spectrometer/docs/walkthroughs/analysis-target-configuration.md

 ## Example

-Here is an example scenario, where our repository is structured in the following manner (simplified for brevity):
+For an example scenario, presume our source code is structured in the following manner (simplified for brevity):

 ```bash
 .